RaitaroH/BreezeDarkIconColors/README.md

 ```

 # Use
 Simply run ChangeColors.sh --command.
 You can use the -h|--help to see what you can do.
-You can change the folder icons to pruple, green, red etc.
+You can change the folder icons to purple, green, red etc.

+After the script did it's thing, you have to change the icon set from System Settings.

+Also you can try out my color scheme changer [here](https://github.com/RaitaroH/BreezeDarkColorSchemes) to have a more fitting qt theme.

 # Screenshots